xt10101/SG-Notes/Week2_Interiew_Notes copy.md

 The U.K. Ministry of Defence (MOD) has awarded Lockheed Martin (NYSE: LMT) a research and development contract to provide a secure, open source, ground-segment software solution to task, monitor and control its future space capabilities.

+Lockheed Martin (NYSE: LMT) today completed the delivery of the 51st and 52nd F-35As to the Royal Norwegian Air Force, making Norway the first F-35 partner nation to fulfill its program of record....

 The Cuber Kill Chain

 Why did you not stay with NG